asadali2468/copilot-preferred-model/README.md

 ## Supported Models

-The extension supports all AI models available in GitHub Copilot, including:

-- **OpenAI Models**: GPT-4, GPT-3.5, GPT-4 Turbo
-- **Anthropic Models**: Claude 3.5 Sonnet, Claude 3 Opus
-- **Other Models**: As they become available in Copilot
+The extension works with Microsoft Copilot's available model options.
+The specific models available may vary based on your Copilot subscription and Microsoft's current offerings.

 ## How It Works

 This extension works by:

-- Intercepting Copilot requests to GitHub's servers
+- Intercepting Copilot requests to Microsoft's servers
 - Injecting your preferred model preference into the requests
 - Ensuring consistency across all Copilot interactions
 - Storing preferences locally for privacy and performance